kl4mm/query/README.md

 # query

 Query is a library which can parse and validate query parameters.
-You can then used the parsed parameters to generate a WHERE clause for your database query.
+You can then used the parsed parameters to generate a WHERE clause for an SQL query.

 ## Example